Information for visiting yachts

 Gas

 Propane gas tanks are available at petrol stations.
-Butane is not available and it is not possible to refill gas tanks in Iceland.
+It is not possible to refill gas tanks in Iceland.
+It is possible to buy Campingaz canisters at Ellingsen, Fiskislóð 1.

 Fuel